trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 .. warning::

-  The JDBC catalog may face the compatibility issue if Iceberg introduces breaking changes in the future.
+  The JDBC catalog could face the compatibility issue if Iceberg introduces breaking changes in the future.
 Consider the :ref:`REST catalog
   <iceberg-rest-catalog>` as an alternative solution.

-At a minimum, ``iceberg.jdbc-catalog.driver-class``, ``iceberg.jdbc-catalog.connection-url`` and
+At a minimum, ``iceberg.jdbc-catalog.driver-class``, ``iceberg.jdbc-catalog.connection-url``, and
 ``iceberg.jdbc-catalog.catalog-name`` must be configured.
 When using any database besides PostgreSQL, a JDBC driver jar file must be placed in the plugin directory.